sessionm21/abcs/assignments/final.md

 We found no issues during code review and automated testing.
-Though this doesn't seem very interesting, it is: we applied automatic testing to garbage collection, which we have determined during automatic testing to contain an issue.
+Though this doesn't seem very interesting, it is: we applied automatic testing to garbage collection, which we have determined during manual testing to contain an issue.
 This forced us to reconsider the cause of the high memory usage.
 Likely, this is because the garbage collection runs after the command is finished executing, which means that by that time, system calls have been made